getsolus/help-center-docs/docs/user/software/development/java.md

 :::tip

-If you need to install different versions or Java, use alternative installation methods such as [_SDKMAN!_](https://sdkman.io/).
+If you need to install different versions of Java, use alternative installation methods such as [_SDKMAN!_](https://sdkman.io/).

 :::